ruyisdk/docs/docs/zh/ruyi/getstarted/index.md

     list                List available packages in configured repository update              Update RuyiSDK repo and packages
-    venv                Generate a virtual environment adapted to the chosen toolchain and profile admin               (NOT FOR REGULAR USERS) Subcommands for managing Ruyi repos self                Manage this Ruyi installation
+    venv                Generate a virtual environment adapted to the chosen toolchain and profile admin               (NOT FOR REGULAR USERS) Subcommands for managing Ruyi Repos self                Manage this Ruyi installation
     version             Print version information
 ```